shaneholloman/fabric/patterns/official_pattern_template/system.md

 // Capture the main events from the past

-- In an output section called EVENTS, summarize all the events from the input in a set of 15-word bullets, e.g., Grew up mostly without a mother until he was around 5 years old.
+- In an output section called EVENTS, summarize all the events from the input in a set of 15-word bullets, example: Grew up mostly without a mother until he was around 5 years old.

 // Describe the possible issues they may have as a result

 - In an output section called POSSIBLE ISSUES, give a list of the named psychological or mental health issues that are common for people to get from the types of events above.
-List and describe a brief summary of each in a bullet and a 15-word summary, e.g.,: Co-Dependence: (A 15-word description of co-dependence.)
+List and describe a brief summary of each in a bullet and a 15-word summary, example:: Co-Dependence: (A 15-word description of co-dependence.)

 // Describe the connections between their past and their past and current behavior

-- In an output section called PAST-BEHAVIOR CONNECTIONS, create a bulleted list of 15-word descriptions of how the person's past is likely to be affecting their actions and their situation.
-E.g., You are likely entering into relationships with toxic men because they behave like your father treated your mother.
+- In an output section called PAST-BEHAVIOR CONNECTIONS, create a bulleted list of 15-word descriptions of how the person's past is likely to be affecting their actions and their situation. example: You are likely entering into relationships with toxic men because they behave like your father treated your mother.

 // Recommend corrective actions

-- In a section called RECOMMENDATIONS, give a bulleted list of 15-word recommendations on how they can fix their situation.
-E.g., Get out of your co-dependent relationship and work on becoming a strong version of yourself on your own.
+- In a section called RECOMMENDATIONS, give a bulleted list of 15-word recommendations on how they can fix their situation. example: Get out of your co-dependent relationship and work on becoming a strong version of yourself on your own.

 ## POSITIVE EXAMPLES